 The Index applies an algorithm to the 24-hour volume-weighted average price of Bitcoin on the Constituent Exchanges calculated on a per second basis.
-The Index's algorithm reflects a four-pronged methodology to calculate the Bitcoin Index Price from the Constituent Exchanges:
+The Index's algorithm reflects a four-pronged methodology to calculate the Index Price from the Constituent Exchanges:

-- Volume Weighting: Constituent Exchanges with greater liquidity receive a higher weighting in the Index, increasing the ability to execute against (i.e., replicate) the Index in the underlying spot markets.
-Volume-weighting considers recent- and long-term trading volumes at each Constituent Exchange. - Price-Variance Weighting: The Index discretely weights pricing data points from the Constituent Exchanges in proportion to its variance from the pricing information on the other Constituent Exchanges.
-As the price at a particular exchange diverges from the prices at the rest of the Constituent Exchanges, its weight in the Index consequently decreases.
-Price-variance weighting considers the variance in price across all data points over a 24-hour period starting at 4:00 p.m.
-New York time.
-In addition, the Index groups trade bursts, or movements during off-peak trading hours, on any given venue into single data inputs, which reduces the potentially erratic price movements caused by small, individual orders. - Inactivity Adjustment.
-The Index penalizes stale ticks on any given Constituent Exchange.
-If a Constituent Exchange does not have recent trading data, its weighting is gradually reduced until it is de-weighted entirely.
-Similarly, once activity resumes, the corresponding weighting for that Constituent Exchange is gradually increased until it reaches the appropriate level. - Manipulation Resistance.
-The Index only includes Constituent Exchanges that charge trading fees in order to minimize effects of wash trading.
-Additionally, the algorithm only takes into account executed trades in order to attach real cost to manipulation attempts.
-The algorithm does not include open orders in order to mitigate the effects of order book spoofing attempts.
+- Volume Weighting: Constituent Exchanges with greater liquidity receive a higher weighting in the Index, increasing the ability to execute against (i.e., replicate) the Index in the underlying spot markets. - Price-Variance Weighting: The Index reflects data points that are discretely weighted in proportion to their variance from the rest of the Constituent Exchanges.
+As the price at a Constituent Exchange diverges from the prices at the rest of the Constituent Exchanges, its weight in the Index consequently decreases.

+- Inactivity Adjustment.
+The Index algorithm penalizes stale activity from any given Constituent Exchange.
+When a Constituent Exchange does not have recent trading data, its weighting in the Index is gradually reduced until it is deweighted entirely.
+Similarly, once trading activity at a Constituent Exchange resumes, the corresponding weighting for that Constituent Exchange is gradually increased until it reaches the appropriate level. - Manipulation Resistance.
+In order to mitigate the effects of wash trading and order book spoofing, the Index only includes executed trades in its calculation.
+Additionally, the Index only includes Constituent Exchanges that charge trading fees to its users in order to attach a real, quantifiable cost to any manipulation attempts.

 The Index Provider formally re-evaluates the weighting algorithm quarterly, but maintains discretion to change the way in which the Index is calculated based on its periodic review or in extreme circumstances.
-The Index is designed to limit exposure to trading or price distortion of any individual Bitcoin Exchange that experiences periods of unusual activity or limited liquidity by discounting, in real-time, anomalous price movements at individual Bitcoin Exchanges.
+The Index is designed to limit exposure to trading or price distortion of any individual Digital Asset Exchange that experiences periods of unusual activity or limited liquidity by discounting, in real-time, anomalous price movements at individual Digital Asset Exchanges.

-The Sponsor believes the Index Provider's selection process for Constituent Exchanges as well as the methodology of the Index's algorithm provides a more accurate picture of Bitcoin price movements than a simple average of Bitcoin Exchange spot prices, and that the weighting of Bitcoin prices on the Constituent Exchanges limits the inclusion of data that is influenced by temporary price dislocations that may result from technical problems, limited liquidity or fraudulent activity elsewhere in the Bitcoin spot market.
+The Sponsor believes the Index Provider's selection process for Constituent Exchanges as well as the methodology of the Index's algorithm provides a more accurate picture of Bitcoin price movements than a simple average of Digital Asset Exchange spot prices, and that the weighting of Bitcoin prices on the Constituent Exchanges limits the inclusion of data that is influenced by temporary price dislocations that may result from technical problems, limited liquidity or fraudulent activity elsewhere in the Bitcoin spot market.
 By referencing multiple trading venues and weighting them based on trade activity, the Sponsor believes that the impact of any potential fraud, manipulation or anomalous trading activity occurring on any single venue is reduced.

-The Trust values its Bitcoin for operational purposes by reference to the Bitcoin Index Price.
-The Bitcoin Index Price is the value of a Bitcoin as represented by the Index, calculated at 4:00 p.m., New York time, on each business day.
-The Index Provider develops, calculates and publishes the Index on a continuous basis using the volume-weighted price at the Bitcoin Benchmark Exchanges, as selected by the Index Provider.
+The Trust values its Bitcoin for operational purposes by reference to the Index Price.
+The Index Price is the value of a Bitcoin as represented by the Index, calculated at 4:00 p.m., New York time, on each business day.
+The Index Provider develops, calculates and publishes the Index on a continuous basis using the volume-weighted price at the Digital Asset Benchmark Exchanges, as selected by the Index Provider.